primetime43/pyenv-win-GUI/README.md

 # pyenv-win-GUI
-Uses a python GUI to install/uninstall and operate pyenv-win https://github.com/pyenv-win/pyenv-win
+This project introduces a user-friendly Python GUI for [pyenv-win](https://github.com/pyenv-win/pyenv-win).
+This interface simplifies the installation, uninstallation, and management of pyenv-win, enhancing user experience and accessibility.

 ![image](https://github.com/primetime43/pyenv-win-GUI/assets/12754111/c6a77800-b388-4861-b891-7489a4300745)